 Your product will be assessed by one of our retail experts through an initial vetting.
 If we consider your product commercially viable, we will tell you so before asking you to invest any money in the process.
 The board will do the same thing.
 This is why we have a three-step process: we take “baby steps” to make sure you don’t throw your life savings into a bottomless pit with little or no hope of return.

 Your upfront fees for Step Two and Step Three are all you will ever pay us.
-If your product is picked up by a corporation, they will pay the fees to develop it, prototype it, manufacture it, etc.
+If your product is licensed to a company, they (the licensee) will pay the fees to develop it, prototype it, manufacture it, etc.

 All viewing is done online, so we can track the number of companies that view your product in the Silo, and we ask them to rate it and make comments.
 This is significantly different from the traditional model of a promise to send your invention out to a few companies in an unvetted format.
 Every person that has access to your invention has signed up with us, because they are interested in innovations just like yours and are actively involved in taking ideas to market for major retailers.